NicholasOkoth38/Blogpost/README.md

 ## Description

-Glam-bay is a flask application that allows writers to post blogs, update and delete blogs.
+Blog is a flask application that allows writers to post blogs, update and delete blogs.
 It also allows users who are signed up to comment on the blogs that has been posted by a writer.

 ## Prerequisites